What's happening now?

-Your baby now has the early components of sucking and swallowing (although not mature until 24 to 28 weeks) and their taste buds are mature enough to taste the amniotic fluid that surrounds them.
-Your baby's kidneys are now functioning and secreting fluid into their bladder.
-Fluid they will soon pass as a type of 'urine' into the amniotic fluid.
-This cycle of swallowing and urinating amniotic fluid continues up until birth.
+Your baby now has a limited ability to suck and swallow, although this action is not fully mature until 24 to 28 weeks.
+Their taste buds have developed to taste the amniotic fluid that surrounds them and their kidneys are now functioning and secreting fluid into their bladder.
+Your baby will soon pass a type of clean urine into the amniotic fluid, in a continuous cycle of swallowing and urinating this fluid to keep their kidneys functioning until birth.

-Your baby now starts breathing amniotic fluid into their lungs.
-This strengthens the muscle under them (called the 'diaphragm') and allows your baby to regularly practise rhythmic expansion of their lungs.
-Their stomach now produces gastric juices and they have about 20 baby teeth in their gums.
+Your baby also breathes amniotic fluid into their lungs to strengthen the muscle under them (called the diaphragm) and to regularly practise rhythmic expansion of their lungs.
+Their stomach now produces gastric juices and they have about 20 baby teeth in their gums!

-Your baby's sex organs are still developing but their typical male or female characteristics are not yet obvious to the naked eye.
-Under the influence of increased testosterone for boys (or the lack of testosterone for girls), the sex organs now start to take their individual shape.
-The gonads move into place as either testes or ovaries, the 'shaft' of tissue in the middle either enlarges to become a penis or reduces in size to become a clitoris (usually by 15 weeks) and the bags of tissue on each side become either scrotum or labia.
+Your baby's sex organs are still developing although their typical male or female characteristics are not yet obvious.
+Under the influence of increased testosterone for boys (or the lack of testosterone for girls), your baby's genitals start taking their individual shape to look distinctly male or female by 15 weeks.

-Your baby's movements now become more coordinated and purposeful.
-Although not common, a few women will sense their baby moving as early as 12 weeks.
+Your baby's movements are now more coordinated and purposeful and a few women can sense their baby moving as early as 12 weeks (although this is not common).
 Regular movement is now important for your baby's growth and development.
-Without it their muscles would waste, their joints would seize and their bones would become brittle and liable to break.
-Therefore movement of some description will now become a daily part of your unborn baby's life (when they are awake!)
+Without it their muscles would waste, their joints would seize and their bones would become brittle.
+Movement of some description is now a daily part of your unborn baby's life (when they are awake!)